Posted: March 11, 2020

 Hiring pause (3/23/20)

-On March 23, President Capilouto announced that the University would be pausing hiring throughout the campus.
+- On March 23, President Capilouto announced that the University would be pausing hiring throughout the campus.
 This includes faculty and staff, administrative, full-time, and part-time, as well as STEPS positions.
 It does not apply to student employment.
-This means:

 - Read President Capilouto's complete message regarding the hiring pause